 Balance training — the most underrated fall prevention tool

 Falls are quiet catastrophes.
 They don't announce themselves.
 There's a moment of shifting weight, a foot that doesn't land quite right, and in seconds a life changes.
+According to the CDC, one in four Americans aged 65 and older falls each year, and falls are the leading cause of injury-related death in that age group.
 What's remarkable isn't how often older adults fall.
 It's how preventable many falls are, and how little attention we pay to the single most modifiable risk factor: balance.

 Understanding Balance Decline

 Balance is more complex than most people realize.
 It's not just about staying vertical.
-It involves your inner ear, which tracks head position.
-It involves your eyes, which provide spatial information.
-It involves your feet and legs, which sense the ground beneath them.
-It involves your muscles, which make constant tiny adjustments to keep you stable.
-It involves your brain, which integrates all of this information and sends signals to keep you upright.
+It involves the inner ear, which tracks head position.
+It involves the eyes, which provide spatial information.
+It involves the feet and legs, which sense the ground beneath them.
+It involves the muscles, which make constant tiny adjustments to keep the body stable.
+It involves the brain, which integrates all of this information and sends signals to keep a person upright.
 When any of these systems declines, balance declines with it.

 Most of these systems deteriorate with age and disuse.
 The inner ear's sensitivity diminishes.
 Eyesight changes.
 Feet become less sensitive, especially for someone with diabetes or neuropathy.
 Leg muscles weaken if they're not working.
 The brain's processing speed slows.
-The remarkable thing is that many of these changes are reversible or at least manageable.
+The encouraging reality is that many of these changes are reversible or at least manageable.
+Research published by the CDC confirms that structured balance training reduces fall rates by 23 to 34 percent in community-dwelling older adults.
 A person who practices balance can improve it, even in their eighties and nineties.

 The fear of falling often becomes its own problem.
 Your parent feels unsteady, so they move more carefully.
 They move less overall.
-They move less, so their muscles weaken more.
-Their muscles weaken, so their balance gets worse.
+Their muscles weaken more.
+Their balance gets worse.
 The spiral becomes self-reinforcing.
-Breaking this pattern requires your parent to gently challenge their balance in controlled situations, to build confidence alongside ability.
+Breaking this pattern requires your parent to gently challenge their balance in controlled situations, building confidence alongside ability.

 Training Approaches That Work